okta/okta-oidc-js/packages/oidc-middleware/README.md

 * **issuer** - The OIDC provider (e.g. `https://{yourOktaDomain}/oauth2/default`)
 * **client_id** - An id provided when you create an OIDC app in your Okta Org
 * **client_secret** - A secret provided when you create an OIDC app in your Okta Org
-* **appBaseUrl** - The base scheme, host, and port (if not 80/443) of your app, not including any path (e.g. http://localhost:3000, not http://localhost:3000/ )
+* **appBaseUrl** - The base scheme, host, and port (if not 80/443) of your app, not including any path (e.g. http://localhost:8080, not http://localhost:8080/ )

 Optional config:

 * **loginRedirectUri** - The URI for your app that Okta will redirect users to after sign in to create the local session.
-Locally, this is usually `http://localhost:3000/authorization-code/callback`.
-When deployed, this should be `https://{yourProductionDomain}/authorization-code/callback`.
-This will default to `{appBaseUrl}{routes.loginCallback.path}` if `appBaseUrl` is provided, or the (deprecated) `redirect_uri` if `appBaseUrl` is not provided.
-Unless your redirect is to a different application, it is recommended to NOT set this parameter and instead set `appBaseUrl` and (if different than the default of `/authorization-code/callback`) `routes.loginCallback.path`.
+Locally, this is usually `http://localhost:8080/authorization-code/callback`.
+When deployed, this should be `https://{yourProductionDomain}/authorization-code/callback`.  if `loginRedirectUri` is not provided, the value will be set to `{appBaseUrl}{routes.loginCallback.path}`.
+Unless your redirect is to a different application, it is recommended to NOT set this parameter and instead set `routes.loginCallback.path` (if different than the default of `/authorization-code/callback`) so that the callback will be handled by this module.
+After the callback has been handled, this module will redirect to the route defined by `routes.loginCallback.afterCallback` (defaults to `/`).
+Your application should handle this route.
-* **logoutRedirectUri** - The URI for your app that Okta will redirect users to after sign out to clean up the local session.
-Locally this is usually `http://localhost:3000/logout/callback`.
-When deployed, this should be `https://{yourProductionDomain}/logout/callback`.
-This will default to `{appBaseUrl}{routes.logoutCallback.path}` if `appBaseUrl` is provided.
-Unless your redirect is to a different application, it is recommended to NOT set this parameter and instead set `appBaseUrl` and (if different than the default of `/logout/callback`) `routes.logoutCallback.path`.
+* **logoutRedirectUri** - The URI for your app that Okta will redirect users to after sign out.
+Defaults to `{appBaseUrl}/`.
+Locally this is usually `http://localhost:8080/`.
+When deployed, this should be `https://{yourProductionDomain}/`.
+Unless your redirect is to a different application, it is recommended to NOT set this parameter and instead set `routes.logoutCallback.path` (if different than the default of `/`) so that the callback will map to a route handled by your application.
 * **response_type** - Defaults to `code`
 * **scope** - Defaults to `openid`, which will only return the `sub` claim.
 To obtain more information about the user, use `openid profile`.
 For a list of scopes and claims, please see [Scope-dependent claims](https://developer.okta.com/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for more information.
 * **routes** - Allows customization of the generated routes.
 See [Customizing Routes](#customizing-routes) for details.